-- Visitation without limitation: A clergy member or lay person offering religious or spiritual support may be physically present with a patient to pray with or offer spiritual support.
+- Other Visitation: A clergy member or lay person offering religious or spiritual support may be physically present with a patient to pray with or offer spiritual support.
 But need to maintain social distancing requirements within the patients room.

-- Behavioral Health Unit: is not allowing visitation currently.
+- Behavioral Health Unit: Visitation is restricted at this time.

 HAVE QUESTIONS ABOUT THE COVID-19 VACCINE?
 VISIT OUR FAQ PAGE.